Roy Blunt: Gun policy

-Blunt has an "A" rating from the National Rifle Association (NRA).
+Blunt has an "A" rating from the NRA Political Victory Fund (NRA-PVF) and has been endorsed in multiple elections.

 In April 2013, Blunt was one of forty-six senators to vote against the passing of a bill which would have expanded background checks for all gun buyers.
 Blunt voted with 40 Republicans and 5 Democrats to stop the bill, which failed to pass.

 One month after the 2016 Orlando nightclub shooting, Blunt voted for two Republican-sponsored bills.
 The first was proposed by John Cornyn and would have enabled a 72-hour waiting period for federal authorities to investigate individuals seeking to buy guns who are listed on the terrorist watch list.
 The second bill, proposed by Chuck Grassley, would have expanded background checks and made it illegal for individuals with certain mental health disorders to purchase guns.
 Neither bill passed.
 Blunt voted against two Democrat-sponsored bills, both which also did not pass, including one that would have made background checks required for online gun sales and gun sales at gun shows and another that would have not allowed anyone on the terrorist watchlist to purchase a gun.

 In response to the 2017 Las Vegas shooting, Blunt said he was "saddened by the tragic loss of life" and offered his thoughts to the victims.

 In 2022, Blunt later became one of ten Republican Senators to support a bipartisan agreement on gun control, which involved a red flag provision, a support for state crisis intervention orders, funding for school safety resources, stronger background checks for buyers under the age of 21, and penalties for straw purchases.
+As a result of Blunt supporting the Safer Communities Act hunter safety and school archery programs have come under attack by the Department of Education.